+All changes need to be indicated by italics in the final manual.

 Crop Profiles

 Links on page 82 have been checked and are good.

 Rather than provide all text, I have only included text where a change is recommended.
 If text is not included in this document leave as is.
 Replacement text is in red.